 Another interesting study investigated changes in the poverty situation of blacks in South Africa.
 The first national South African household income and living standards survey of 1993 showed that half of all black South Africans were living in poverty.
 A repeat survey was made in 1998.
 In their study, Carter and May (2001) examine whether the poor in the first period had managed to escape from poverty, or whether they were trapped in poverty.
 The study shows that the poverty rate increased from 27 to 43 per cent among black households and that the distribution of scaled per capita expenditure had become less equal.
-The study indicates that nearly 40 per cent of the households are able to escape from poverty; they do not possess the means to do it.
+The study indicates that nearly 40 per cent of the households reviewed were stuck in chronic poverty.
+Carter and May conclude that few poor households are able to escape from poverty; they do not possess the means to do it.